guardian/consent-management-platform/monitoring/README.md

-║ Looks like Playwright Test or Playwright was just installed or updated. ║ ║ Please run the following command to download new browsers:              ║ ║                                                                         ║ ║     pnpm playwright install                                             ║
+║ Looks like Playwright Test or Playwright was just installed or updated. ║ ║ Please run the following command to download new browsers:              ║ ║                                                                         ║ ║     pnpm exec playwright install                                             ║

 delete the node_modules and run  `npx playwright install chromium`.